kecnry/crimpl/docs/api/RemoteSlurmJob.__init__.md

     accessible through [RemoteSlurmJob.job_name](RemoteSlurmJob.job_name.md).
 This `job_name` will
     be necessary to reconnect to a previously submitted job.
 * `conda_env` (string or None, optional, default=None): name of
-    the conda environment to use for the job, or None to use the 'default' environment stored in the server crimpl directory.
+    the conda environment to use for the job or False to not use a conda environment.
+If not passed or None, will default to 'default' if conda is installed on the server or to False otherwise.
 * `isolate_env` (bool, optional, default=False): whether to clone
     the `conda_env` for use in this job.
 If True, any setup/installation done by this job will not affect the original environment and